| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 slicker track.
 I started fourth and was holding my own but toward the end of the race I

 couldn't hold off some strong cars behind me and ended up missing the a-main by one spot.
+I rolled in to the pits and when I got out of the car Greg pointed

 out that the RR tire was flat and the rim was now on the ground.
 Closer inspection